 She has a long list of achievements attached to her name.
 In 2003, Kiran Bedi became the first Indian woman to be appointed as a Police Advisor to the Secretary-General of the United Nations.
 After taking retirement, she wrote several books and today serves as the current Lieutenant Governor of Puducherry.

+We hope you enjoyed reading our article on Delhi Police Officers who made history.
 If all these people can do it you can do it too!
 History is not made by extraordinary people but by ordinary people who make extraordinary efforts.
 So, if you feel that you want to be at that place someday and want to serve the country, start making your efforts today.